Andsbf/Toy-Robot-challenge/README.md

 BOB: REPORT
 ```
 I used some commom sense and coded it considering the robots could not go over the edge, in case my logic is not right I would be more than happy to submit a new commit once we clarify this.

+* Possible improvements if this was a real project:
+  * Create Command classes, like: PlaceCommand, MoveCommand
+  * More specific logging for the "invalid commands"
+  * Use a proper testing framework, like RSPEC